 Directions:

-Bring the soup to a boil (medium high heat) and then add all seasoning except the salt,pepper and rosemary then reduce heat to medium and maintain a low boil (covered) for at least 30-45 minutes (depending on how much time you have).
-Add the rest of the chicken and the tortellini and cook at a low boil for another 15-20 minutes.
-After 15-20 minutes, add the salt, pepper and fresh rosemary and continue to low boil for another 5-10 minutes.
+Next, add chicken broth and water and bring the soup to a boil (medium high heat) and then add all of the other seasonings except the salt,pepper and rosemary then reduce heat to medium and maintain a low boil (covered) for at least 30-45 minutes (depending on how much time you have).
+Add the the rotisserie chicken and the tortellini and cook at a low boil for another 15-20 minutes. Â After 15-20 minutes, add the salt, pepper and fresh rosemary and continue to low boil for another 5-10 minutes.

 Fresh rosemary can overpower a soup quickly and I was conservative on the rosemary measurement for this reason.
 If you want more rosemary, I would taste the soup 5-10 minutes after you have added it to see if you want to add a little more.